mafintosh/protocol-buffers/README.md

 ## Usage

-You should pass raw a `.proto` file as a buffer (or you can specify the schema as json).
+Pass in a proto file as a [proto2json](https://www.npmjs.org/package/proto2json) object or specify the schema using json Assuming the following `test.proto` file exists
-Per default the first message is used as the main one.
-Add an optional second argument to set it to a specific message

-Assuming the following `test.proto` file exists

 ```